 And you are also responsible for keeping yourself safe, happy and pointed in the right direction, day after day.

-But you might be frustrated on a less well known trail, because the media seems to define the best long hiking trails as the AT and PCT in the United States.
+But you might be frustrated on a less well known trail, because the media seems to define the best long hiking trails as the AT and PCT (sometimes the CDT) in the United States.